-Currently, three LibiGel Phase III studies are underway and enrolling women: two LibiGel Phase III safety and efficacy clinical trials and one Phase III cardiovascular and breast cancer safety study.
-Both Phase III safety and efficacy trials are double-blind, placebo-controlled trials that will enroll up to approximately 500 surgically menopausal women each for a six-month clinical trial.
-The Phase III safety study is a randomized, double-blind, placebo-controlled, multi-center, cardiovascular events driven study of between 2,500 and 4,000 women exposed to LibiGel or placebo for 12 months after which time we intend to submit an NDA to the FDA.
-In February 2010, we announced that based upon the second review of study conduct and unblinded data from the LibiGel Phase III cardiovascular and breast cancer safety study, the independent data monitoring committee (DMC) unanimously recommended continuing the study as described in the FDA-agreed study protocol, with no modifications.
-The DMC reviewed all unblinded adverse events in the safety study including "serious adverse events" and all "adverse cardiovascular and breast cancer events" in almost 1,200 women-years of exposure.
-As of such date, there had been no deaths, only six adjudicated cardiovascular events and only four breast cancers reported.
-In view of DMC recommendation, we will continue the LibiGel Phase III development program as planned.
-We continue to target submission to the FDA of an NDA by the second half of 2011.
-Following NDA submission and potential FDA approval, we will continue to follow the subjects in the safety study for an additional four years.
+Currently, three LibiGel Phase III studies are underway and enrolling women: two LibiGel Phase III safety and efficacy clinical trials under an FDA agreed SPA and one Phase III cardiovascular and breast cancer safety study.
+Both Phase III safety and efficacy trials are randomized, double-blind, placebo-controlled, multi-center trials that will enroll up to approximately 500 surgically menopausal women each, exposed to LibiGel or placebo for six months.
+The Phase III safety study is a randomized, double-blind, placebo-controlled, multi-center, cardiovascular and breast cancer safety study of between 2,500 and 4,000 women exposed to LibiGel or placebo for an average of 12 months after which time we plan to submit an NDA to the FDA.
+Following NDA submission and potential FDA approval and product launch, we will continue to follow the women in the safety study for a total of 60 months of exposure.

+In June 2010, we announced that based upon the third review of study conduct and unblinded safety data from the LibiGel Phase III cardiovascular and breast cancer safety study, the study's independent data monitoring committee (DMC) unanimously recommended continuing the study as described in the FDA-agreed study protocol, with no modifications.
+The DMC reviewed unblinded adverse events in the safety study including all "serious adverse events" and "adverse cardiovascular and breast cancer events" in almost 1,500 women-years of exposure.
+As of such date, only seven adjudicated cardiovascular events and only four breast cancers were reported.
+In view of the DMC recommendation, we are continuing the LibiGel Phase III clinical development program as planned.
+After we have enrolled 2,500 women in the LibiGel Phase III cardiovascular and breast cancer safety study, which we expect will occur early in the fourth quarter of 2010, an unblinded statistical analysis will occur by the DMC's statistician.
+It is possible, depending upon the number of cardiovascular events, that we will be able to stop new subject enrollment.
+It also is possible, based on the unblinded analysis of the data, that enrollment in the study will continue.
+If enrollment continues, additional unblinded analyses will be conducted each time a new cardiovascular event has been adjudicated.
+The FDA agreed protocol for the safety study includes a maximum number of women to be enrolled in the safety study of 4,000.
+Regardless of the number of analyses, BioSante will remain blinded to all events until an average of 12 months of exposure is reached.